pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/OT-ui-check2.jpg" alt="OT_UI_CHECK2" align="center"/>
 </p>

 You will see that the new model should have been entered in the list of models, with a status of **created**.
+The status changes to **pulling**.
 Just wait a couple of minutes (the Docker image needs to be pulled from the Dockerhub repository and this could take a while) and refresh the screen.
 Now the *status* should have change to one of:

 |Status|Description|
 |---|---|